Raffles City Singapore: CapitaLand REITs takeover

 On 19 March 2006, CapitaLand's real estate investment trust (REIT), CapitaCommercial Trust and CapitaMall Trust jointly acquired the development from Raffles Holdings for S$2.09 billion.
 The former will take up a 60 percent stake in the complex and the latter taking the remainder 40 percent.
 The trusts' shareholders approved of the purchase of the complex in July 2006.
 The deal has been completed in August 2006 and the complex is owned by the two trusts.

 Expansion

 On 20 August 2006, the new owners announced their plans to expand the retail space between 150,000 and 200000 sqft from its current 356000 sqft, by using the space on the carpark floors on basements two and three.
 The two CapitaLand property trusts will spend S$86 million on the expansion.
 An underground link linking Esplanade and City Hall MRT stations opened on 15 July 2010.

 Reconfiguration works

-On 20 December 2021, CapitaLand announced the reconfiguration of 111000 sqft located on levels 1 to 3 to attract more specialty shops with new escalators installed to increase accessibility for shoppers, replacing the space currently occupied by department store One Assembly and previously Robinsons & Co., which will shut on 3 January 2022.
-The reconfiguration will feature new shop concepts and brands as part of an asset enhancement initiative, which will be completed by the fourth quarter of 2022.
+On 20 December 2021, CapitaLand announced the reconfiguration of 111000 sqft located on levels 1 to 3 to attract more specialty shops with new escalators installed to increase accessibility for shoppers, replacing the space at the time occupied by department store One Assembly and previously Robinsons & Co., which would shut on 3 January 2022.
+The reconfiguration featured new shop concepts and brands as part of an asset enhancement initiative, which would be completed by the fourth quarter of 2022.